Can a new space race connect the world to the internet?

 And then there’s space junk.
 More on that in a moment.

-Satellite internet already exists, dominated by a handful of companies like HughesNet and Viasat that have huge, expensive satellites sitting 22,000 miles (35,000 kilometers) from the earth and covering big territories on the ground.
+Satellite internet already exists, dominated by a handful of companies like HughesNet and Viasat that have huge, expensive satellites sitting 22,000 miles (35,000 kilometers) from Earth and covering big territories on the ground.
 But the service is expensive and limited, comes with data caps and lags, and doesn’t have many users.

-The new satellites are smaller, cheaper, and closer to the earth, so theoretically signals travel faster and applications like online gaming that need instant responses would work better.
+The new satellites are smaller, cheaper, and closer to Earth, so theoretically signals travel faster and applications like online gaming that need instant responses would work better.
 And they have some heavyweight backers.
 In addition to Amazon and SpaceX — the company of eccentric billionaire and Tesla founder Elon Musk — the race has also been joined by OneWeb, which is backed by investors including Virgin founder Richard Branson, U.S. chipmaker Qualcomm and Japanese tech conglomerate SoftBank.

 But the industry is still in its infancy, and at least three years away from widespread commercial service, said Kerri Cahoy, professor of aeronautics and astronautics at MIT, and even further from making any money.